Deque’s Awareness Lab: hands-on accessibility awareness

 In celebration of this year’s Global Accessibility Awareness Day (GAAD), we would like to cover ways your company can promote empathy to jumpstart a program around accessibility.
-Whether it’s through building an empathy lab experience of your own or by attending ours, empathy labs are a proven way to gain buy-in for accessibility.
+Whether it’s through building an awareness lab experience of your own or by attending ours, awareness labs are a proven way to gain buy-in for accessibility.

-It’s important to note, however, that an empathy lab is not a simulation of what it’s like to have a disability.
+It’s important to note, however, that an Accessibility Awareness Lab is not a simulation of what it’s like to have a disability.
 It’s an opportunity to interact with assistive technology, learn more about the different ways people with disabilities use and experience technology, and to speak with someone who has a disability and uses these tools in their day-to-day life.

-Before we dive into the details of what an empathy lab entails, feel free to watch this short video of the lab in action
+Before we dive into the details of what an awareness lab entails, feel free to watch this short video of the lab in action

 Let’s talk about empathy…

 What do we mean when we use the word “empathy”?
 The term is used in a lot of different ways, and sometimes definitions seem to be completely at odds with each other.
 One common thread through all definitions of empathy is the ability to perceive and understand how another person may be feeling in a given situation.

 Alternatively, sympathy means feeling sorrow or pity for another person’s distress without necessarily understanding or relating to what that person is experiencing.